auroraaka/AR-VR-Tangible-Interactions/README.md

 # AR-VR-Tangible-Interactions
-Programmed computer vision algorithms to detect AruCo inside custom Ping Pong Paddle and Lightsaber.
-Mapped object movements to play Konterball and Fruit Ninja in VR environment.
+Created infrared camera and light attachments for Microsoft Hololens 1 and Oculus Quest 2.
+Programmed computer vision algorithms to detect AruCo inside custom-designed Ping Pong Paddle and Lightsaber.
+Mapped object movements to play Konterball and Fruit Ninja in a VR environment.